mieweb/docs/content/functions/encounters/smart-plan.md

 ![](./smart-plan.assets/39d9644826ffbcfe34117e1d43c6e99a.png)

-A.  Set Library for entire encounter
+A - Set Library for entire encounter

-B.  Hide/Show Quick Links
+B - Hide/Show Quick Links

-C.  Set Library for this section only
+C - Set Library for this section only

 For users on RC202309 and newer, a new feature to copy from Previous Exam has been added to the Smart Plan encounter section toolbar.
 For more information on this feature see [Copy From Previous Exam](https://docs.enterprisehealth.com/functions/encounters/copy-from-previous-exam/) online help documentation.